Mechanical Model for a Full Fusion Tokamak Enabled by Supercomputing: Finite element model for a full tokamak device

 When generating a finite element model, there are still approximations that must be made to help avoid unwieldy element counts.
 Imprinting and merging surfaces is one such practice.
 It allows components to be bonded together by merging surfaces with like topology.
 This ensures the conformity of finite elements across contiguous component boundaries.
 In a perfect model, every bolt and screw would be modelled with high fidelity and contact mechanics would be used to model the physical interactions between every screw and threaded insert.
 While this might not be seen as a limitation, running a simulation for a model of such high fidelity would be infeasible given the current computational capabilities.
 The preparation time for constructing such a model would also be immense, whereas an excessive level of fidelity might also be unnecessary when investigating the larger scale characteristics of an entire tokamak device.

 The limitation that became most apparent during the model's development was a human being having to be doing a lot of the preparation.
 Imprinting and merging surfaces and generating a mesh should theoretically be automatable.
-However, tolerance issues within CAD assemblies prevent this from being an established current practice.
+However, tolerance issues within CAD assemblies currently prevent this from being an established practice.
 Tolerance issues could result from components crossing CAD kernel boundaries, small overlaps resulting from poor alignment of components within CAD assemblies, or maybe large scale systemic volume overlaps in the original CAD due to its primary use case being something other than analysis, for example visualisation.
 Regardless of the cause, the presence of tolerance issues results in the need for significant human intervention when generating large scale models.
-How we go about improving the CAD practices is unclear.
+How current CAD practices can be improved on this front is unclear.
 Perhaps parametric generation of large CAD models could help avoid geometry overlaps.
 What is clear is that the computational capability to perform analyses on large scale FEM models is presently available, and if the main impediment to the usage of such models continues to be the human time required to prepare them, then this point requires attention.
 Future studies might look to utilise the upcoming iso-geometric analysis (IGA) tools.
 IGA utilises the spline functions used for defining CAD geometry as basis functions for finite element analysis \cite{IGA}.
 This methodology enables accurate representations of the CAD geometry in finite element solvers, as well as a rich function space for representing the degrees of freedom.